So, you’ve been offered the job.

 In either case, make sure the first thing you do is thank them for the job offer.

-The email or conversation can be very simple and straightforward, as in this template career success coach and strategist Jennifer Brick provides:
+The email or conversation can be very simple and straightforward, as in the following template career success coach and strategist Jennifer Brick provides.

 As we discussed, my range exceeded your budget for the role, and after considering the offer you extended, I regret to inform you I have decided to decline the job offer.